theorchard/linters/Readme.md

 ## Requirements

 The linters are currently running with `Gulp`, so you need to have `node` and `npm` in your environment.
-If you need the scss linter, you will need to run the dependencies of the [gem file](https://github.com/theorchard/linters/blob/master/Gemfile).
+Some linters need specific dependencies:

+* Scss linter requires to run the Ruby dependencies ([gem file](https://github.com/theorchard/linters/blob/master/Gemfile))
+* PHP linter requires to run the composer dependencies ([composer.json](https://github.com/theorchard/linters/blob/master/composer.json))

 ## Installation